robvanvolt/DALLE-datasets/README.md

 ## Sanitycheck for downloaded datasets

 The following command will look for image-text-pairs (.jpg / .png / .bmp) and return a csv table with incomplete data.
 When you add the optional argument -DEL, the incomplete files get deleted.
+The python scripts checks one folder and the first subdirectories.

 ```python sanity_check.py --dataset_folder my-dataset-folder```